 A “cookie” is a small data file that can be placed on your hard drive when you visit certain web sites.
 Cerenade may use cookies to collect and store your own personal preferences settings.
 We will use a cookie to save your settings and to provide customizable and personalized services.
 These cookies do not enable third parties to access any of your customer information.
 Additionally, be aware that if you visit non-Cerenade web sites where you are prompted to log in or that are customizable, you may be required to accept cookies.
 Advertisers and partners may also use their own cookies.
 We do not control use of these cookies and expressly disclaim responsibility for information collected through them.

-Data Services and websites we sponsor have security measures in place to protect against the loss, misuse, or alteration of the information under our control.
-While we make every effort to ensure the integrity and security of our network and systems, we cannot guarantee that our security measures will prevent third-party “hackers” from illegally obtaining this information.
-In the event that there is a data breach on our servers, we will notify our users of said breach within 72 hours.
+Data Services and websites we sponsor have security measures in place designed to protect against the loss, misuse, unauthorized access, or alteration of information under our control.
+While we make reasonable efforts to protect the integrity and security of our network and systems, we cannot guarantee that our security measures will prevent third-party actors from illegally obtaining this information.

 Opting out of Storing and Sharing of your Personal Data: To reiterate, Cerenade only stores and shares personal data in order to consummate business relationships with individuals or organizations.
 To limit the storage and sharing of your personal data, take any of the following actions: